sthobbs/ml-paper-reviews/README.md

 ## Normalization
 - `2015` [Batch Normalization](https://arxiv.org/abs/1502.03167)
 	- Batch Normalization (Batch Norm) is a widely adopted technique in deep learning still frequently used today.
 At each Batch Norm layer, data within each mini-batch is normalized, this leads to faster training and less care required when initializing weights.
+It also acts as a regularizer.